The Private Viewing

 We sat there with John for the next hour.
 Talking to him, watching the video, and reminiscing on the good times when he was alive.
 I wanted to sit there forever but I knew it had to end.

-She then asked me to please come by her office before we leave in order to make the payment, and I also needed to go over the program before it’s sent to the printer.
+She then asked me to please come by her office before we leave in order to make the payment.
+I also need to review the program before it’s sent to the printer.

 We sat there for about fifteen more minutes just looking at him.